 Williams said work planned during the outage includes replacing and refurbishing some components; general preventative maintenance; replacing a large transformer; overhauling one of the three feed-water pumps; and replacing a recirculation-pump motor.

 "Our focus is on the safe operation of the plant," said Williams.
-"During the outage, we will be very much focused on industrial safety."

 In 2011, the Nuclear Regulatory Commission approved an extended 20-year license, allowing Entergy to operate the plant until 2032.
 Entergy also needs a certificate of public good from the Vermont Public Service Board to continue operating the plant.
 The CPG that was issued in 2002 after Entergy bought the plant expired on March 21, 2012, and the plant is currently operating with the old certificate while the PSB considers its application.